A fast flatness testing algorithm in characteristic zero: Introduction

+The ``if'' direction of Theorem~\ref{thm:1} follows from Theorem~\ref{thm:main} applied with $N=\{\eta\}$, since every module is flat over a field.
+By irreducibility of $Y$ at $\eta$, the exceptional divisor (germ) $\{z_\mathrm{exc}=0\}$ contains no component of the strict transform (germ) of $Y$, hence $z_\mathrm{exc}$ is not a zerodivisor in $\OZzeta$.
+Therefore the ``only if'' direction is a consequence of the following simple remark and the fact that flatness is preserved by analytic base change (see, e.g., \cite[\S\,6, Prop.\,8]{H}).

+\begin{remark} Any flat $R$-module $M$ is torsion-free over $R$ (that is, a nonzero $r\in R$ is a zerodivisor in $M$ iff it is a zerodivisor in $R$).
+Indeed, this follows from the characterisation of flatness in terms of relations (see, e.g., \cite[Cor.\,6.5]{Eis}). \end{remark}

-To formulate the geometric analogues of the above results, we need to introduce the notion of vertical component.
-Let $\vpxi:\Xxi\to\Yeta$ denote a morphism of germs of $\K$-analytic spaces, and let $W_\xi$ denote an irreducible component of $\Xxi$ (isolated or embedded).
-Recall (\cite{ABM1}) that $W_\xi$ is called an \emph{algebraic} (respectively, \emph{geometric}) \emph{vertical component} of $\vpxi$ (or over $\Yeta$) if $\vpxi$ maps $W_\xi$ to a proper analytic (respectively, nowhere-dense) subgerm of $\Yeta$.
-(More precisely, for a sufficiently small representative $W$ of $W_\xi$, and a corresponding representative $\vp$ of $\vpxi$, the germ $\vp(W)_\eta$ is a proper analytic (respectively, nowhere-dense) subgerm of $\Yeta$.)
+Next, we would like to formulate a geometric variant of Theorem~\ref{thm:1} in the complex-analytic setting.
+For that, we need to introduce the notion of vertical component.
+Let, as above, $\vpxi:\Xxi\to\Yeta$ be a morphism of germs of $\K$-analytic spaces, and let $W_\xi$ denote an irreducible component of $\Xxi$ (isolated or embedded).
+Recall (\cite{ABM1}) that $W_\xi$ is called an \emph{algebraic} (resp. \emph{geometric}) \emph{vertical component} of $\vpxi$ (or over $\Yeta$) if $\vpxi$ maps $W_\xi$ to a proper analytic (resp. nowhere-dense) subgerm of $\Yeta$.
+(More precisely, for a sufficiently small representative $W$ of $W_\xi$, and a corresponding representative $\vp$ of $\vpxi$, the germ $\vp(W)_\eta$ is a proper analytic (resp. nowhere-dense) subgerm of $\Yeta$.)
 A component of $\Xxi$ is isolated (resp. embedded) if its defining prime ideal in the local ring $\OXxi$ is an isolated (resp. embedded) prime.
-For the basic facts and terminology on blowing-up and strict transforms, we refer the reader to \cite{Hau}.